Qiskit/qiskit_sphinx_theme/docs_guide/intro/how_to_use_this_guide.rst

 How to Use This Guide
 #####################

 The first thing you need to do to use this guide is to set up a documentation project.
-If you haven't done so, check :doc:`this tutorial <new_doc_project>`.
+If you haven't done so, check out :doc:`this tutorial <new_doc_project>`.

 In Qiskit we are using a documentation framework called `Diátaxis <https://diataxis.fr>`_.
 It divides documentation according to the user's needs in the following categories: